-Tutoring in various areas and subjects is available at no cost to MTI students in the ISC.
+Tutoring in various areas and subjects is available at no cost to MTI students in The Center for Student Success.
 Regular tutoring sessions are held throughout the week for general education classes, such as math, English and computer applications.
 Additionally, tutors may be available for all technical courses.
 These content area tutors will arrange to meet with students on a one-to-one basis as need arises.